martincvijovic/python_tcp_chess/README.md

-A Python chess game using Python sockets and pygame.
+A chess game powered by Python sockets and pygame.

-WORKING : Initial communication
-WORKING : git/ssh

-TODO : Make the actual game
+TODO: add piece/board images
+TODO: on click events for pieces